You are here

 Over the last few years, we’ve been in the midst of a clean energy revolution.
 New technologies, once unthinkably expensive to install and use, have become increasingly cost-competitive at a staggeringly fast clip.
 Today, the Energy Department released a new report called “Revolution… Now,” which details five booming clean energy technologies -- plus a few other promising pieces of clean tech that will be key to solving major problems, like climate change.
-Let’s take a quick peek at six charts that can help us understand these technologies.
+Let’s take a quick peek at six charts that will warm the hearts of clean energy fans.

 1. Land-Based Wind Power

 So what does this mean?
 It means that wind is poised to overtake hydroelectric power as America’s number one source of renewable energy.
-Wind power accounts for 4.4 percent of total U.S. electric generation and reduces annual carbon dioxide emissions by 115 million metric tons, all while supporting 73,000 U.S. jobs.
+Wind power accounts for nearly 5 percent of total U.S. electric generation and reduces annual carbon dioxide emissions by 132 million metric tons, all while supporting nearly 90,000 U.S. jobs.
 This is exciting stuff, and it’s only going to get better.
 As wind turbines get taller, more affordable and more efficient, the Energy Department predicts that an additional 700,000 square miles of land will be suitable for wind development.
 That’s more than twice the size of Texas.

 2. Solar PV: Utility-Scale

-In that same period of time, we’ve seen staggering growth in installed capacity, going from almost none in 2008 to nearly 10 GW in 2014 -- a trend that was jump-started by the Energy Department’s Loan Programs Office.
-In the first half of 2015, 15 percent of new electric generation capacity of any kind -- renewable, nuclear or fossil -- was utility-scale solar power.
-With a whopping 27 GW of utility-scale solar projects currently in development, that surge is poised to continue in the coming years.
+In that same period of time, we’ve seen staggering growth in installed capacity, going from almost none in 2008 to nearly 14 GW in 2015 -- a trend that was jump-started by the Energy Department’s Loan Programs Office.
+In the first half of 2016, utility-scale PV generated 15 billion kWh – a 34 percent increase over the same time period as last year.

 3. Solar PV: Distributed Generation

 With dropping installation costs, the barrier to entry for folks with sunny roofs is decreasing rapidly.
-Though still slightly more expensive to install than utility-scale PV, distributed solar installation costs have been slashed in half since 2008, and this power source has grown from less than a GW of production to nearly 10 GW in late 2015, which represents almost 800,000 installations.
+Though still slightly more expensive to install than utility-scale PV, distributed solar installation costs have been slashed in half since 2008, and this power source has grown from less than a GW of production to more than 11 GW through the end of 2015.
+There are now one million distributed PV systems installed in the United States.

 Historically, distributed PV has been privately purchased and installed.
 Recently, it has become increasingly popular for third parties, like utility companies, to purchase and install the solar panel systems on homes and businesses.
-The individual then benefits from lower utility rates while not being required to pay high up-front installation and hardware costs.
-Third-party ownership was responsible for more than 72 percent of U.S. residential solar installations in 2014!
+Customers benefit from lower utility rates while not being required to pay high up-front installation and hardware costs.
+Third-party ownership was responsible for 45 to 90 percent of U.S. residential solar installations in leading state markets in 2015.

 4. LED Lighting